Empowered Activism Training – Feb 2019

 - Storytelling and mapping ecological identity;

-- Deep Ecology and Theatre of the Oppressed;
+- Deep Ecology and Theater of the Oppressed;

 - Community co-design, social governance and decision making processes;